microscaler/secret-manager-controller/README.md

    - **Azure Key Vault** - For AKS clusters
 6. **Workload Identity Support** - Uses Workload Identity/IRSA by default for secure authentication without storing credentials

+## Problem Statement

+### Why Do We Need This Tool?

+**The Problem:**

+1. **Secrets can't be stored in Git unless encrypted** - Storing plaintext secrets in version control is a security risk.
+Secrets must be encrypted (e.g., using SOPS) before being committed to Git repositories.

+2. **Services can't use SOPS secrets directly** - While SOPS-encrypted secrets can be safely stored in Git, services running in cloud environments (GKE, EKS, AKS) cannot directly consume SOPS-encrypted files.
+They need secrets in a format that their cloud provider's secret management system can provide.

+**The Solution:**

+A Kubernetes controller that:
+- Runs in Kubernetes and reconciles secrets using a GitOps loop
+- Reads SOPS-encrypted secrets from Git repositories (via FluxCD or ArgoCD)
+- Decrypts secrets using GPG keys stored in Kubernetes secrets
+- Publishes decrypted secrets to cloud provider secret management systems (GCP Secret Manager, AWS Secrets Manager, Azure Key Vault)
+- Enables services to consume secrets using standard `secretRef` patterns native to their cloud platform

+**Key Benefits:**

+- **Service-agnostic of CI/CD** - Services don't need to know about SOPS, GitOps, or encryption.
+They simply reference secrets using standard cloud provider mechanisms.
+- **GitOps-driven** - Secrets are managed in Git with full version control, audit trail, and pull request workflows.
+- **Cloud-native** - Services consume secrets through their cloud provider's native secret management APIs (e.g., GCP Secret Manager, AWS Secrets Manager).
+- **Kubernetes-native** - Controller runs in Kubernetes, leveraging existing cluster infrastructure and RBAC.

+**Trade-offs:**

+- **Requires Kubernetes** - The controller must run in a Kubernetes cluster.
+This is a disadvantage for infrastructures that are heavily serverless-focused without Kubernetes infrastructure.

 ## Architecture

 ```mermaid